Oil down; China, Wall Street tumble erase early rally on Middle East

 "But the equity markets selloff is more pressing and difficult to ignore because of the impact of China on the global economy and overall demand for oil."

-The clash between Saudi Arabia and Iran comes as Tehran hopes to ramp up oil exports once sanctions come off against its nuclear program.
+Surveys in China showed factory activity in the No. 2 economy slumped in December.
+A 7 percent slide in Chinese shares triggered a trading halt.

-Traders said market intelligence firm Genscape reported a build of more than 480,000 barrels in Cushing crude supplies for the week to Jan.
-1, after flooding in the U.S. Midwest caused temporary closure of a couple of pipelines.
-[L1N14K05D] [L1N14J011]
+The clash between Saudi Arabia and Iran comes as Tehran, which holds some of the largest proven reserves, hopes to ramp up oil exports once sanctions come off against Iran's controversial nuclear programme.

-Notwithstanding the Cushing build, analysts polled by Reuters forecast that crude stocks across the United States probably fell last week by 500,000 barrels.
-[EIA/S]
+Energy Aspects analyst Richard Mallinson said the market is grappling with the question of "where next in the Saudi Arabia/Iran stand-off?
+I think President (Hassan) Rouhani on the Iranian side would like to calm things down and push for no further escalation."

 (Additional reporting by Amanda Cooper in London and Henning Gloystein in Singapore; Editing by Adrian Croft and David Gregorio)